artis-auxilium/laravel-node-queue/readme.md

 It ask for laravel project path then ask for command path (relative to laravel project path) then when asked add this to Console/kernel.php
-> if your commands folder is not standart(e.g app/Console/Commands),
+> if your commands folder is not standard(e.g app/Console/Commands),
 dont forget to change namespace of the class

 ```php